MarkAllen77/PythonSE/README.md

 # Selenium Webdriver using Python 3
 **PROGRAMMING LANGUAGE:** *Python on Pycharm*<br />

-**INTRO:** *Python code using Selenum in handling different objects in a web application.
+**INTRO:** *Python code using Selenium in handling different objects in a web application.
 Sample functions were translated from the Playwright code.*<br />

 **FUNCTIONS:**<br />
   &nbsp;&nbsp;&nbsp; HandleInputandRadio<br />